Competition between shared autonomous vehicles and public transit: A case study in Singapore: System design

-\item Traffic condition: We focus on the mesoscopic simulation, the microscopic features such as road capacity, signal system, and driving behaviors are not considered in this study.
+\item Traffic conditions: We perform a mesoscopic simulation; microscopic features such as signal system and driving behavior are not considered in this study.
+As AVs and buses in the first-mile market only account for a small proportion of traffic flows on roads, time-dependent exogenous congestion is considered.
+The speeds of AVs and buses on each road for different times of day are pre-obtained from the Google Map API.

-\item Demand and supply: The spatial and temporal distributions of travel demand are assumed to be fixed for all simulation days.
-The supply of \textsc{av} and \textsc{pt} can be adjusted for competition.
+\item Demand and supply: The spatial and temporal distributions of travel demand are assumed to be fixed for all simulated days.
+The supply of AV and PT can be adjusted for competition.
+The fixed demand assumption holds when the residential population and infrastructures do not change substantially in an area (especially within a short-time period).
+It can reflect the early stage of the market when AV is introduced.